cisco/mercury/doc/resources.md

 The following files may appear in a resource archive:

-- `VERSION` is a text file containing a single line representing the version of the resource archive, and the type of archive.
+- `VERSION` is a text file containing a single line representing the version of the resource archive, and more than one, but fixed of a fixed count, `; ` separated qualifiers in specific order.
     - e.g. `2024-06-26; 2.0.lite`
 - `fp_prevalence_tls.txt` is a text file, each line of which is a string representation of a fingerprint.
 - `fingerprint_db.json`, `fingerprint_db_normal.json`, and `fingerprint_db_lite.json` are JSON files containing a fingerprint and destination database.